unable to receive IPv6 RA's on SG-1000, default route lost

 - use shellcmd pkg to run "ifconfig cpsw0 promisc" on startup

-#2 Updated by Anthony Roberts 11 months ago
+#2 Updated by Anthony Roberts about 1 year ago

 Jim Pingle wrote: